DockDogs/dockdogs-scheduling/docs/getting-started/status-identifiers.md

 ### Deposit
 * For identifying the status of an event deposit related to a particular event.
+    * N/A - For club events that don't submit deposits.
 	* Partial Received
 	* Full Received
 	* Multi-Year _**If this is used please be sure to use the CONTRACT TERM cell to identify the length.**_